Friday Favourites: Homemade Pizza [Recipe]

 - Apply two tablespoons of sauce to the dough and spread around using the back of the spoon.
 I spread my sauce right to the edges to help avoid a plateful of leftover crusts at the end of eating.

 - Sprinkle one handful of grated cheese (about 50 g) on top of the sauce, covering the sauce as evenly as possible.

 - Arrange your chosen toppings around the pizza.
 I usually start with the meat so I can ensure it’s evenly distributed, then add the vegetables in the spaces.

 - Bake the pizza for about 4-8 minutes until the cheese is bubbling and the edge of the dough is crisp.
 Ovens vary considerably but you will soon find out the best time for your oven.
-(Mine are perfect in just 4 minutes.)
-As most ovens have hot spots I recommend turning the pizza about halfway through the cooking process.
+(Mine are perfect in 5 minutes.)

-- I suggest cooking two pizzas at a time to avoid a queue at the kitchen counter!
-You can then build the next two while the first two are cooking.
+- If possible, cook two pizzas at a time to avoid a queue at the kitchen counter!
+You can prepare the next two while the first two are cooking.

 - Kids love building pizzas – let them loose to have some fun!